EnigmaCurry/rust-axum-template/template/README.md

 variable is set).

-If you want to use a different path, or if you want to support multiple instances of the app, you need to override the path using any of the following methods:

- * Use the command line arguments `-C PATH` or `--root-dir PATH`.
+If you want to use a different path, or if you want to support multiple instances of the app, you need to override the path using the command line argument `-C PATH` or `--root-dir PATH`.
- * Set the `ROOT_DIR` environment variable.

 ## Run